-Table 4: Pearson Correlation(r) of various metrics with Gold standard data has a better correlation with the gold standard data than other metrics.
+Table 4 shows the correlation between scores obtained using different similarity metrics with the scores obtained from gold standard dataset of an annotator.
+The correlation with respect to different POS categories is also shown.
+NA in some of the columns represent word pairs, belonging to those POS categories, which cannot be handled using the similarity metric concerned.
+For example, metrics like LIN and LCH cannot handle POS categories other than Nouns and Verbs.
+SenSim has a better correlation with gold standard data than other metrics.
 In fact, all variants of SenSim function better than the existing similarity measurement techniques used in this paper.
-Among different variants, SenSim using TD based scoring function performs the best.
-It has a correlation score of .50 whereas the nearest correlation among the other metrics is obtained using LCH (.36).
+Among different variants, Sen-Sim using TD based scoring function performs the best.
+It has a correlation score of .50 whereas the nearest correlation among the other metrics is by LCH (.36).
 Moreover, in case of all POS categories barring Adjectives, SenSim metric has a better correlation than the rest of the metrics with gold standard data.